LeidyGil/leidygil.github.io/SQL_English.md

 -- Exercise:
 SELECT * FROM usuarios u INNER JOIN notas n ON u.email = n.email;

--- Selecting some attributes
+### SELECTing some attributes
--- We can select the data from each table that we want to display in the query.
+-- We can SELECT the data FROM each table that we want to display in the query.
--- Selecting some attributes
+-- SELECTing some attributes
--- Just as when working with a single table, we can select only the attributes we want to display in the query.
+-- Just as when working with a single table, we can SELECT only the attributes we want to display in the query.
--- When we have two tables, we can select all the attributes from one table and only some from the other as follows:
+-- When we have two tables, we can SELECT all the attributes FROM one table and only some FROM the other as follows:
 -- Example:
 -- SELECT table1.*, table2.attribute1, table2.attribute2 FROM table1 JOIN table2 ON table1.id = table2.id;

--- This way, we select everything from the 'usuarios' table and only the phone numbers from the 'datos_contacto' table, -- so we don't have two email columns with duplicate data.
+-- This way, we SELECT everything FROM the 'usuarios' table and only the phone numbers FROM the 'datos_contacto' table, -- so we don't have two email columns with duplicate data.
 SELECT usuarios.*, datos_contacto.telefono FROM usuarios JOIN datos_contacto ON usuarios.email = datos_contacto.email;

 -- Exercise:
 SELECT usuarios.*, notas.notas FROM usuarios JOIN notas ON usuarios.email = notas.email;

--- JOIN without results
+### JOIN without results
 -- The JOIN clause only combines records that have a common key in both tables.
 -- There are other types of JOIN that we will review later.
 -- The answer is quite simple: if there is no common data between both tables, we will not get results.
 -- There is an email column in both tables, but the email data in 'usuarios' is not in 'datos_contacto', so the result is empty.
 SELECT usuarios.*, datos_contacto.telefono FROM usuarios JOIN datos_contacto ON usuarios.email = datos_contacto.email;

--- Order of clauses
+### Order of clauses
 -- Clauses have a specific order that we must follow for the query to work correctly.
 -- Command sequence:
--- SELECT     - Select these data.
+-- SELECT     - SELECT these data.
--- FROM       - From this table.
+-- FROM       - FROM this table.
 -- JOIN       - Join them with this table.
 -- WHERE      - Filter the values that meet this condition.
 -- GROUP BY   - Group the results by this criterion.
 -- HAVING     - Filter by these grouped criteria.
 -- ORDER BY   - Sort the results by this other criterion.
--- LIMIT      - Limit the results to this amount.
+-- LIMIT      - LIMIT the results to this amount.

 -- Exercise:
--- Given the following tables, select all the information of the user 'juan.perez@example.com'.
+-- Given the following tables, SELECT all the information of the user 'juan.perez@example.com'.
 SELECT * FROM usuarios JOIN notas ON usuarios.email = notas.email WHERE usuarios.email = 'juan.perez@example.com';

--- Grouping by multiple columns
+### Grouping by multiple columns
 -- Using GROUP BY and aggregation functions in queries with multiple tables -- Just as in queries on a single table, we can use aggregation functions and grouping in queries on multiple tables.
 -- Suppose we have two tables: a table called 'clientes' and another table called 'pedidos'.